kalekdev/uni/semester-1/digitaltechnik/notes.typ

 #image("images/karnaugh-diagram-5.png", width: 40%)

 _Static hazards_ - When the same variable is used in a parent logic gate, changes in the variable can lead to delayed "notches" in the parent's output due to time delays.
 These can be recognized in Karnaugh diagrams: where two packets are orthogonally next to each other but do not overlap.
 They can be directly fixed by introducing an extra packet to join the place of the hazard - this results in more gates overall but avoids the hazard.
+IMPORTANT: This packet should also be as large as possible.

 TODO: Finish exercise series